awsautomation/dev-picluster/README.md

 ## Agent Installation

 The server will send commands to be executed on the agents nodes.
 The agent should be installed on each host in the cluster.
-You can run the server and agent on the same node since they are listening on different ports.

 ##### 1. Modify auth.json with the token from the server.